Molecular Dynamics¶

 should be carefully chosen by testing how the

 system responds to it.
-A good estimation
+This reference can

-:math:`Q = g * K * T * t^{2} / (2 \pi^{2})`
+\(Q = g * K * T * t^{2} / (2 \pi^{2})\)

-Where g is 3 times the number of atoms (i.e. the degrees of freedom for the system), T is the target temperature, K is the Boltzmann constant, and t is the timescale of the dominant modes for the system itself (usually 1-10 fs for lighter atoms, 10-100 fs por larger atoms).
+Here, g is 3 times the number of atoms (i.e. the degrees of freedom for the system), T is the target temperature, K is the Boltzmann constant, and t is the timescale of the dominant modes for the system itself (usually 1-10 fs for lighter atoms, 10-100 fs por larger atoms).

 Run the system, and see how the temperature in the .MDE